 Josh Koenig is the founder of Pantheon.
-He is energetic, passionate, and knowledgable in his field.
+He is energetic, passionate, and knowledgeable in his field.
 That’s a killer combination you love to see in company leaders.
 We talk all about the technologically cool stuff Pantheon is doing, so if you’re a developer, you don’t want to miss this one.

 Intro: Hey everybody and welcome to another episode of How I Built It!
 In today’s episode, I get to talk to Josh Koenig, founder of Pantheon.
 Josh is energetic, passionate, and knowledgable in his field that’s a killer combination you love to see in company leaders.
 We talk all about the technologically cool stuff Pantheon is doing, so if you’re a developer, you don’t want to miss this one.
 But first, a word from our sponsors.

 Sponsors: This season of How I Built It is brought to you by two fantastic sponsors.
 The first is Liquid Web.
 If you’re running a membership site, an online course, or even a real estate site on word press, you’ve likely already discovered many hosts that have optimized their platforms for a logged out experience, where they cash everything.
 Sites on their hardware are great for your sales and landing pages, but struggle when your users start logging in.
 At that point, your site is as slow as if you were on three dollar hosting.
 Liquid Web built their managed word press platform optimized for sites that want speed and performance, regardless of whether a customer is logged in or logged out.
 Trust me on this, I’ve tried it out and it’s fast, seriously fast.
 Now, with their single site plan, Liquid Web is a no-brainer for anyone whose site is actually part of their business, and not just a site promoting their business.
 Check out the rest of the features on their platform by visiting them at buildpodcast.net/liquid web.
 That’s buildpodcast.net/liquid web.